 - First, put three cups of water on to boil.

-- Once it reaches full boil, add the grated ginger, sugar or honey, and sea salt.
+- Once at a rolling boil, add the grated ginger, sugar or honey, and sea salt.

 - Then, lower the heat and let the sugar melt completely for about 5 minutes.

 - Once melted, add the rest of the water, remove from heat, and let cool to room temperature.

 - After a few hours, add the lemon and half cup of fermented ginger.